herve4m/quay-collection/docs/quay_first_user_module.rst

 -----

 .. note::
-   - The module requires Red Hat Quay 3.6 or later.
+   - The module requires Quay version 3.6 or later.
    - To use the module, you must enable the first user creation feature of your Quay installation (\ :literal:`FEATURE\_USER\_INITIALIZE`\  in \ :literal:`config.yaml`\ ).
    - You must also use the internal database of your Quay installation for authentication (\ :literal:`AUTHENTICATION\_TYPE`\  to \ :literal:`Database`\  in \ :literal:`config.yaml`\ ).
    - Use the module just after installing Quay, when the database is empty.
 The module fails if user accounts are already defined in the database.